Leartt1/Iris-Classification/README.md

-Helo this is a Logistic Regression Model used on Iris.data.
+Hello this is the repository where im gooing to upload different machine learning algorithms on Iris.data.
 I got the Iris Data from https://archive.ics.uci.edu/ml/datasets/Iris.